 Experts in work environment analysis indicate that one of the reasons why moving from one call to another is so strenuous is that it requires a high level of mental energy.

 Having to interact in front of a laptop or tablet as an intermediary is not as intuitive when it comes to decoding gestures, expressions, tones of voice, breathing levels, in short, non-verbal language messages.

 Our attention span is required because we share the same space of virtuality for both work and personal relationships.

 To have an effective video call, follow these tips:

 1. Prepare.
 Make sure everything is connected and working properly, you have all the information you need and you're ready to start the call a couple of minutes before it's due.

 2. Work on your skills.
-Whether it;s listening or public speaking, or may be working the camera, undesrtand your weakness and work on improving it, step by step.
+Whether it's listening or public speaking, or maybe working the camera, understand your weakness and work on improving it, step by step.

 3. Take breaks.
-While this is not always possible, try not to schedule back to back calls.
-Make sure you rest in beween meetings.
+While this is not always possible, try not to schedule back-to-back calls.
+Make sure you rest in between meetings.

-4. Communciate with virtual reality in mind.
+4. Communicate with virtual reality in mind.
 It's way more difficult than face to face.
 Listen actively, summarize what you heard, engage in conversation and look into the camera.